-- DHMP may collect paid benefits directly from the liable party, the liable party's insurance company, and from any other person, business, or insurance company obligated to provide benefits or payments to you including your own insurance company if you have other coverage. - You will tell DHMP, within 30 days of your becoming injured or ill: - \circ $\;$ If another party caused your injury or illness. - The names of the liable party and that party's insurance company. - The name of your own insurance company if you have other coverage for your injury or illness. - The name of any lawyer that you hired to help you collect your claim from a liable party.
+- DHMP may collect paid benefits directly from the liable party, the liable party's insurance company, and from any other person, business, or insurance company obligated to provide benefits or payments to you including your own insurance company if you have other coverage. - You will tell DHMP, within 30 days of your becoming injured or ill: - o If another party caused your injury or illness. - The names of the liable party and that party's insurance company. - \circ $\;$ The name of your own insurance company if you have other coverage for your injury or illness.